Estimate Time5 min

 “This is new territory for many of us, and we’re all learning how to navigate it,” says Dowd.
 “Make a mental or physical note of what happened.
 Then, the next time you’re unexpectedly asked to tip, take a moment before you decide.
 Think back to what makes you most comfortable.”

-If you decide after the fact that you under-tipped, in many cases, you can go back and give more.
+If you decide after the fact that you under-tipped, in many cases you can go back and give more.

 Carry cash for more control: Even for the math-minded, it can be tough to figure out percentages while juggling a just-bought sandwich, chips, and soft drink.
 Tipping in cash allows you to stick with your standards more easily.
-For instance, if you regularly buy lunch from a local deli, you can decide to always tip a dollar.
+For instance, if you regularly buy lunch from a local deli, you can decide to always tip a dollar or two.
 By tipping in cash—and not responding to an immediate credit card prompt—you can step aside after your purchase and give more mindfully.

 Factor tips into your spending plan.
 If you’re going to a sit-down restaurant or another establishment where tipping is customary, it’s crucial to factor tips into your budget, says Smith.
 Many restaurants have increased their prices to keep up with inflation, so if you’re unsure what the cost will be, check an online menu before you go.